t-davidson/SOC542/2023/github_setup.md

 ## Why Git and Github?

-Git and Github provide an excellent way to organize and share code and other files related to statistical research projects.
-Git is primarily a version control system, which allows you to track the history of your files and to share them with others.
-It allows you to easily synchronize files on your computer with those in stored in the cloud on Github.
+Git is a version control system that enables you to track the history of your files and to share them with others.
+Github  is a cloud-based platform that allows you to share these files and easily synchronize them.
 For example, I can push new lectures to Github and you can pull them onto your computer with a click of a button.

-We use Github in this class for several reasons.
-First, it is a convenient way to share course materials.
+There are several benefits of these tools.
+First, it is a convenient way to share course materials and assignments.
 Second, it will help you to manage and keep track of your projects, which can easily become unwieldy.
 Third, it will encourage you to develop a reproducible workflow, helping to improve transparency in social scientific research.
+Fourth, the open-source software we will be using in class is all maintained via Github.
+Knowledge of how the platform works will make it easier for you to understand this software and potentially contribute to it.

 Github is not intended for storage of large files.
 You should use another service like Google Drive or Box for this purpose.
 And be careful what you share.
 By default, most repositories are public, so ensure not to share sensitive data or credentials.